-(2) The act requires an institution to provide a prospective student prior to enrollment with a school catalog and a School Performance Fact Sheet, which are is required to contain specified disclosures relating to the school or a particular educational program.
-The act also requires an institution to submit an annual report to the bureau that includes specified information for educational programs offered in the reporting period.
+(2) The act requires an institution to provide a prospective student prior to enrollment with a school catalog, which is required to contain specified disclosures relating to the school or a particular educational program.

-This bill would require the school catalog to include a statement specifying whether the institution, or any of its programs, are accredited by an approved accrediting agency of the United States Department of Education, and, if the institution is not accredited, or offers an associate, baccalaureate, masters master's, or doctoral degree program that is not accredited by such an agency in a field that requires licensure in California, the bill would require the statement would be required to disclose that nonaccreditation and all known and specified limitations of the degree program.
-The
+This bill would require the school catalog to include a statement specifying whether the institution, or any of its programs, are accredited by an accrediting agency recognized by the United States Department of Education, and, if the institution is unaccredited, or offers an associate, baccalaureate, master's, or doctoral degree program that is not accredited, the bill would require the statement to disclose the known and specified limitations of the degree program.

 (3) The act requires an institution to provide a prospective student prior to enrollment with a School Performance Fact Sheet, which is required to contain specified information relating to the educational program, including, among other things, salary or wage information if the institution or a representative of the institution makes any express or implied claim about the salary that may be earned after completing the educational program.
+Ch.
+585 2

 This bill would remove that limitation, and require all institutions to include salary or wage information in the fact sheet, not just institutions that make express or implied claims about the salary that may be earned after completing the educational program.
-The bill also would require the fact sheet to disclose salary or wage data in a manner that the bureau, in collaboration with other agencies, deems sufficient for the bureau to independently calculate employment and salary or wage information for each graduate of each educational program.
-The bill would require the fact sheet to include the most recent 3-year cohort default rate for federal student loans reported by the United States Department of Education and the percentage of students receiving federal student loans if the institution participates in federal financial aid programs.
+The bill would require the fact sheet to include the most recent 3-year cohort default rate for federal student loans reported by the United States Department of Education and the percentage of students receiving federal student loans if the institution participates in federal financial aid programs, as specified.